 - Harry Potter: The school library is this, especially the restricted section.
 In the first book, when Harry was trying to find out who Nicholas Flamel was, he sneaks in, opens a book, and it starts screaming at him, attracting Filch.

-- In The Last Apprentice series, it's implied that all good spooks have a library with information on denizens of the dark and how to defeat them.
+- In The Wardstone Chronicles, it's implied that all good spooks have a library with information on denizens of the dark and how to defeat them.
 We only specifically hear of John Gregory's and Bill Arkwright's, though.

 - The Library of the Clayr from the Old Kingdom series.
 It's carved out of a glacier and is the largest repository of magic books and monsters around.
 It's kept in order by Crazy-Prepared Magic Librarians.